commercetools/sphere-order-export/README.md

 [![Build Status](https://travis-ci.org/sphereio/sphere-order-export.png?branch=master)](https://travis-ci.org/sphereio/sphere-order-export) [![Coverage Status](https://coveralls.io/repos/sphereio/sphere-order-export/badge.png)](https://coveralls.io/r/sphereio/sphere-order-export) [![Dependency Status](https://david-dm.org/sphereio/sphere-order-export.svg)](https://david-dm.org/sphereio/sphere-order-export) [![devDependency Status](https://david-dm.org/sphereio/sphere-order-export/dev-status.svg)](https://david-dm.org/sphereio/sphere-order-export#info=devDependencies)

 This project contains a component to export your orders from a SPHERE.IO project.
-The resulting format can either be an XML file - one per order - or a CSV file containing a list of orders.
+The resulting format can either be a set of XML files - one per order - or one CSV file containing the selected list of orders.

 You may use this component eg. to export each order to your CRM resp.
 ERP system or create a pick list.
+For automation purpose the tool allows you to inact with a SFTP server in order to deliver the exported files to a location where other systems can read from.

 # Setup